agarwalvipin/open_cfa/docs/LOS/FRA/Reading 35.md

 * A company recognizes revenue or gains for tax purposes *before* they are recognized in the income statement. (e.g., rent received in advance might be taxed immediately but recognized as revenue over the lease term)
 * A company expenses costs in the income statement *before* they are tax-deductible.
     * *Classic Example:* Estimating and expensing warranty costs when products are sold (accrual accounting), but only getting the tax deduction later when the actual warranty claims are paid.
 This means paying more cash tax now, creating a future benefit (asset) – the right to pay less tax later. 📈➡️📉
   * **Tax Loss Carryforwards:** If a company has losses for tax purposes, it might be able to use those losses to reduce taxable income (and thus taxes payable) in *future* profitable years.
 This future tax benefit is recognized as a DTA.

 > **Think of it like this:** You paid *more* tax today than your income statement suggests you should have, perhaps because tax rules made you recognize income early or delayed an expense deduction.
 This overpayment creates a future benefit – the DTA – representing expected tax savings later.

-#### **The Core Equation & Tax Rate Changes 🔄**

-The link between these items is captured by:
+#### **1.3 The Core Equation & Tax Rate Changes 🔄**The link between these items is captured by:

 $$\text{Income Tax Expense} = \text{Taxes Payable} + \Delta \text{DTL} - \Delta \text{DTA}$$